Mumbai's iconic Kabutar Khana to get a Rs 2-crore facelift

-BMC plans to widen the junction by two metres, by shifting the granary inside and chipping off part of a traffic island; a renovated fountain, new flooring and focus lights are also part of the grand plan to beautify the Dadar landmark
+BMC plans to shift the granary inside and chip off part of a traffic island; a renovated fountain, new flooring and focus lights are also part of the grand plan to beautify the Dadar landmark

 The Iconic Kabutar Khana at Dadar is set to get a makeover this year, which will not only enhance its aesthetic appeal but also reduce traffic woes at the choked junction.
 The Brihanmumbai Municipal Corporation (BMC) has decided to take up this challenging task.